 Trust your instincts; if what someone is telling you doesn’t feel right to you, leave them to it, and go your own way.

-Narcissists have that black and white thinking; to them, it’s either good or bad; there is no room for mistakes or errors in judgment; to them, it is all or nothing.
-They can only see things as either good or bad, as they themselves as everything must be perfect to suit them, they place all blame onto others for situations or problems they might have caused, without cognitive reflection, they can not look back to see what might have done that led up to a bad situation and without empathy, they can not see how someone else might be feeling, most have a cognitive understanding of empathy so they can think how others think, and use this against them with emotional blackmail, yet, they simply can not put themselves into someone else’s shoes, to feel or care how they are making someone feel.
+Narcissists have that black-and-white thinking; to them, it’s either good or bad; there is no room for mistakes or errors in judgment; to them, it is all or nothing.
+They can only see things as either good or bad, as they themselves, as everything must be perfect to suit them.
+They place all blame onto others for situations or problems they might have caused.
+Without cognitive reflection, they can not look back to see what they might have done that led up to a bad situation, and without empathy, they can not see how someone else might be feeling.
+Most have a cognitive understanding of empathy, so they can think how others think and use this against them with emotional blackmail, yet, they simply can not put themselves into someone else’s shoes, to feel or care how they are making someone feel.

 This is why most will Project all their failures and faults onto others, as to them they are entitled.
 They are superior.
 Any mistakes made, or any achievements missed, they will place that blame onto someone else; being around this on a continued basis leaves us feeling like we are at fault, as all the projection is slowly drip-fed into our minds, also why we are somewhat too forgiving as we can see the good in them, those times they do treat us right, often with all the blame-shifting when the bad comes out, we are led to believe this to be our fault, it is never your fault.